PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h2>Using curly braces: A window into the JavaScript world</h2>

-- You can use JavaScript inside JSX by the use of curly braces.
+- You can use any JavaScript logic inside JSX by the use of curly braces.
 Reference: [stringInJsx.js](stringInJsx.js).